Ronaldvk90/bakruis/README.md

-# Welcome to bakruis!
-A spotify/pipewire/Airplay2 docker instance.
+# Welcome to bakruis pulseaudio!
+A spotify/pulseaudio/Airplay2 docker instance.

 First of all, I would like to thank Mike Brady for his work with Airplay.
 I use his Shairport-sync docker instance.
 I could not have built this without this awesome person! :)

+This is the pulseaudio branch of bakruis, *intended to be used on a RPI*.
+Audio device switching with Pipewire is a hellish nightmare on a Pi from my perception.
+Tho it has probably everything to do with my incompetence. :)

 Edit the .env environment file to suit you.